DolphinSolutionsLtd/dashboards/README.md.txt

 ## https://app.gogrow.com/dashboard/share/c57cff6a529a23c023f54fe6ab060e16 - MSI's
 ## Connect to the respective Pi using Pi Connect - https://connect.raspberrypi.com/devices - PW in Dashlane
 ## UN : rpiconnectsvcaccount@dolphinsolutions.co.uk - PW in Dashlane
-## Open a terminal to create a folder for the dashboard.sh file
+## Select home folder and open a terminal to create a folder for the dashboard.sh file

 sudo mkdir Dolphin

+## Close and reopen the terminla.
+Ensure you are in root to create a folder for the dashboard.sh file

 ## Create the dashboard.sh file